The-Scripters-Guild/ForgeWiki/forge/gameplay/cameras.md

 Map Intro Cameras are used at the very start of a match to present a sequence of fade-in shots showcasing the map.
 To create one complete sequence, a pair of two Map Intro Camera objects is required; it is standard practice to use at least three pairs (six objects total) to display three distinct views of the map during the intro.

 The camera perspectives play in order according to the Sequence Order property.
 Once all assigned camera pairs have been displayed, the order restarts from the beginning.
-Note that timing for these sequences is local to each individual player; consequently, it is not feasible to time global events (such as vehicle movement) with the camera sequence.
+Note that timing for these sequences is local to each individual player; consequently, it is not feasible to time global events (such as scripted map elements) with the camera movement.
 Additionally, cameras cannot display different views for different teams, meaning every team will see the same sequence.

 ### Properties

 The standard properties for a Map Intro Camera are straightforward:

-* Sequence Order: An increasing value where the first camera is 1.00.
+* **Sequence Order:** (increasing order, first camera is 1.00)
-* Camera Blend: Set to Start or End.
+* **Camera Blend:** Start/End

 To achieve the intended transition pattern, the first camera should have a Sequence Order of 1.00 and a Camera Blend set to Start.
 The second camera should have a Sequence Order of 2.00 and a Camera Blend set to End.
 Subsequent cameras follow this alternating pattern with increasing Sequence Order values.